Model-Based Reinforcement Learning with Multinomial Logistic Function Approximation: Introduction

 \item The MNL function approximation that we study in this paper is a much more flexible and practical function approximation than the linear function approximation which had been studied extensively in the recent literature.
 To our best knowledge, our paper is the first work to consider multinomial logistic function approximation (that provides provable guarantees) and hence, we believe, serves as an important milestone.
 We believe such a modeling assumption not only naturally captures the essence of the state transition probabilities, overcoming the drawbacks of the linear function approximation, but also induces an efficient algorithm that utilizes the structure.
 Moreover, we believe that the MNL function approximation will have a further impact on future research, paving the way for more results in this direction.

 \item We propose a provably efficient algorithm for model-based RL in feature space, Upper Confidence RL with MNL transition model ($\AlgName$).
-To the best of our knowledge, this is the first \textit{model-based} RL algorithm with multinomial logistic function approximation. \item We establish that $\AlgName$ is statistically efficient achieving $\BigOTilde(d \sqrt{H^3 T})$ regret, where $d$ is the dimension of the transition core, $H$ is the planning horizon, and $T$ is the total number of steps.
-Noting that $d$ is the total dimension of the unknown parameter, the dependence on dimensionality as well as dependence on total steps matches the corresponding dependence of the regret bound in linear MDPs~\citep{zhou2021nearly}. \item We evaluate our algorithm on numerical experiments and show that it consistently outperforms the existing provably efficient RL methods by significant margins.
+To the best of our knowledge, this is the first \textit{model-based} RL algorithm with multinomial logistic function approximation. \item We establish that $\AlgName$ is statistically efficient achieving $\tilde{\Ocal}(d \sqrt{H^3 T})$ regret, where $d$ is the dimension of the transition core, $H$ is the planning horizon, and $T$ is the total number of steps.
+Noting that $d$ is the total dimension of the unknown parameter, the dependence on dimensionality as well as dependence on total steps matches the corresponding dependence of the regret bound in linear MDPs~\citet{zhou2021nearly}.

+\item We evaluate our algorithm on numerical experiments and show that it consistently outperforms the existing provably efficient RL methods by significant margins.
 We performed experiments on tabular MDPs.
 Hence, no modeling assumption on the true functional form is imposed for the transition model, which does not favor any particular model of approximation.
-The experiments provide the evidences that our proposed algorithm is both provably and practically efficient. \end{itemize} The MNL function approximation that we study in this paper is a much more flexible and practical generalization of the tabular RL than linearly parametrized MDPs, which have been widely studied in the recent literature.
+The experiments provide the evidences that our proposed algorithm is both provably and practically efficient. \end{itemize}

+The MNL function approximation that we study in this paper is a much more flexible and practical generalization of the tabular RL than linearly parametrized MDPs, which have been widely studied in the recent literature.
 As the first work to study RL with MNL transition model, we believe that both our proposed transition model and the proposed algorithm provide sound contributions in terms of theory and practicality.